 But first, what is a group board?

 A group board is one with multiple contributors – AKA, more than one person can pin to it.
-You’ll know it’s a group board because it will have a little grey icon of two people in the bottom right corner, like so:
+You’ll know it’s a group board because it will have a little circle in the bottom left corner, like so:

 Why Should I Join Group Boards?